-- DSpace submissions: Faculty of the department regularly upload a lot of academically relevant documents on the DSpace repository of SKIT.
-The portal is directly accessible from the institutional website: http://188.8.131.52:8080/xmlui/handle/123456789/29.
-The submissions include power point presentations, articles, lecture notes, lab manuals and many other useful documents that are beneficial for the students.
+- DSpace submissions: The faculty of the department regularly upload a lot of academically relevant documents on the DSpace repository of SKIT.
+The portal is directly accessible from the institutional website: http://184.108.40.206:8080/xmlui/handle/123456789/29.
+The submissions include PowerPoint presentations, articles, lecture notes, lab manuals and many other useful documents that are beneficial for the students.

-- Club activities: There is one clubs that are currently being run by the Department of Electrical Engineering:
+- Club activities: There is one club that is currently being run by the Department of Electrical Engineering:

-- Virtual labs: In certain labs, for instance the vibration engineering lab, some relevant experiments are conducted online on web browsers with the help of simulators.
+- Virtual labs: In certain labs, some relevant experiments are conducted online on web browsers with the help of simulators.
 Such online facilities are called as virtual labs (http://www.vlab.co.in/), and are a part of an excellent innovative initiative taken by the MHRD of India.

-- Miniature scale models: In many relevant subjects, faculty encourages the students to make miniature working models of mechanisms and machine components.
+- Miniature scale models: In many relevant subjects, the faculty encourages the students to make miniature working models of mechanisms.
 Thus, enhancing interest and level of learning.

-- Power point presentations: Use of this widely accepted technique is done wherever deemed necessary in the department.
-This has actually become a standard norm in the teaching-learning process, and is facilitated by the fact that all our classrooms are well-equipped with high quality projectors ready for use any time.
+- Powerpoint presentations: Use of this widely accepted technique is done wherever deemed necessary in the department.
+This has actually become a standard norm in the teaching-learning process and is facilitated by the fact that all our classrooms are well-equipped with high-quality projectors ready for use at any time.